The Imagic Economy

 Then I realized that when all the movie studios and other entertainment companies in Southern California were factored in, this was an apt description for the metropolitan area at large.

-Our drift toward an imagic economy here in Southern California is thus hard not to notice.
+Entertainment, though, is still going strong.
+Burbank may have lost Lockheed, but it’s gained a number of new entertainment-industry campuses and expansions.
+Our drift toward an imagic economy here in Southern California is therefore hard not to notice.

 Lately I've come to the further realization that what's happening in California can be considered representative of what's happening in the country at large.

-The imagic economy also has a substantial grip on more traditional businesses.
+This imagic economy also has a substantial grip on more traditional businesses.
 To give just one small example, the licensing and merchandising of characters from animated movies has made major inroads into the marketing of children’s pajamas and lunch boxes and a host of other kid-oriented products.

 More traditional businesses are also becoming more imagic on their own, without any prodding from the entertainment industry.
 What are we really buying, when we pay top dollar to get a product emblazoned with the Nike “swoosh?”
 Isn’t this fundamentally an image that we’re choosing?

 In fact, the most prestigious knowledge leaders in business are all quick to point out that in today’s environment, the most important asset any business can have is a brand.
 This speaks volumes about the nature of the contemporary economic milieu.
-What counts most is no longer anything tangible, like an oil well or a mine or a bulldozer or even an entire state-of-the-art automotive assembly plant.
+What counts most is no longer anything tangible, like an oil well or a mine or a bulldozer, or even an entire state-of-the-art automotive assembly plant.
 The most significant form of economic value today is an imagic item.

 For an American, what’s especially disturbing is the difficulty of finding an area in which we lead the world these days that is not ultimately imagic in nature.

-But what if the edge turns out to be mainly just a matter of being more at home in the imagic state into which all economies are drifting?
+But what if our edge turns out to be mainly just a matter of being more at home in the imagic state into which all economies are drifting?
 It could well be that we’re just less “encumbered” in our thinking by an urge to have business decisions make old-style literal, objective sense.

-It may be even scarier, though, to contemplate a world in which such disregard for objective sensibility does not ultimately end up being corrected.
+It’s more than a little unsettling to think of the comeuppance that may ultimately await these habits of mind.
+But it may be scarier still to contemplate a world in which this kind of disregard for objective sensibility does not ultimately end up being corrected.